 Stores remain at the core of Kohl’s omnichannel strategy.
-The company will continue to invest in our store base by optimizing our existing store footprint, opening smaller format stores and rightsizing additional stores.
+The company will continue to invest in our store base by rightsizing stores, optimizing our existing store footprint and opening smaller format stores.
 Kohl’s is focused on amplifying the role and relevancy of our stores while also working to ensure that shopping in a Kohl’s store is an engaging and inspiring experience for our customers.

 Standard to Small

-Kohl’s currently has 300 standard to small stores.
+We’re operating a portion of our stores different through a standard to small initiative.
 While the footprint remains the same, these stores have been optimized with new interior layouts – becoming operationally smaller through balancing inventory and adjusting fixtures in an effort to enhance store profitability and improve customer experience.
+Kohl’s currently has 500 standard to small stores.
 Kohl’s standard to small strategy has been a key driver of Kohl’s overall reduction in inventory.
-Based on the success of the program, Kohl’s will be rolling out the strategy to an additional 200 stores in 2018.
 The standard to small strategy success has enabled the company to recognize an opportunity to separately rightsize many of these stores as a next step.

 Small Format, 35,000 Square-Foot Stores

-Kohl’s currently operates twelve 35,000 square-foot stores, which have all been opened in the last two years in both small and large markets.
 The smallest of Kohl’s store formats, the 35,000 square-foot stores have 60 percent less space and 60 percent less inventory than a standard Kohl’s store.
+Kohl’s currently operates thirteen 35,000 square-foot stores.
 These stores are flexible and efficient, with fixtures that can be adapted by department and for localized merchandise and assortments.
 Like the rest of Kohl’s store fleet, these stores further serve as pick up locations for customers who opt to buy online and pick up in store.
 Small format stores also provide a blueprint for Kohl’s to maximize its store presence in small and large markets and to continue to identify operational improvements that can be transferred to larger footprint stores.